 Recommended for overall pains and for children with allergies; Japanese acupuncture.

 This article has been compiled from the recommendations of our members on the Amsterdam Mamas Facebook group and does not reflect the views or opinions of Stichting Amsterdam Mamas.
-The information is current as of the date of publication.
+The information is from 2018.
+We’re working on updating this list in the near future.

-Disclaimer: This information has not intended as medical advice.
+Disclaimer: This information is not intended as medical advice.
 We urge our readers to seek counsel from a qualified medical professional when necessary.

 Lana Huf-Germain is a born and bred Amsterdammer.
 She understands the difficulties faced by international families with no grasp of the language or history, and the extra problems this brings to raising a family in Amsterdam.
 She started Amsterdam Family Assistance to help families new to the Netherlands overcome these barriers and make them feel at home.